Richard Bowles

-In 2018 Bowles lived with and studied the Marathon Monks of Mount Hiei Japa,n who take on the kaihōgyō, a spiritual challenge of endurance in pursuit of enlightenment.
+In 2018 Bowles lived with and studied the Marathon Monks of Mount Hiei Japan who take on the kaihōgyō, a spiritual challenge of endurance in pursuit of enlightenment.
 The journey lasts over seven years, and the stakes are high.
-If they fail, the monk must perform Hara-kiri – ‘honourable suicide'.
+If they fail, the monk must perform Hara-kiri – 'honourable suicide'.

 2019 he lived and worked on the streets of India for a week surviving on AU$2:00 a day; to experience the lives of the Rickshaw Wallahs.

 2022, he worked a week in the death industry, collecting and preparing bodies and organising funerals.